spencer411/2021_Bioinformatics_Fellowship/README.md

 for file in *.fa; do tag=${file%.fa}; prokka --prefix "$tag" --genus Salmonella --outdir "$tag"_prokka $file; done
 ```

-The code above is a bit complicated because of the prefix and outdirectory names whiche we are setting "tag" which is the filename minus the extension.
+The code above is a bit complicated because of the prefix and outdirectory names.
+To get rid of the extension for these names we are using "tag" which is the filename minus the extension (e.g. tag=${file%.fa}).
 So for example, if you were running this on a single genome it would look like this:

 ```
 prokka --prefix genome_1 --genus Salmonella --outdir genome_1_prokka genome_1.fa
 ```

+The --genus option above needs to be manipulated based on the species you are examining.

 **VISUALIZATION TOOLS**

-for FILE in *.fa; do prokka --outdir prokka --genus Salmonella --prefix $FILE%%.* $FILE; done

-for FILE in *.fa; do prokka $FILE; done

-for file in *.fa; do tag=${file%.fa}; prokka --prefix "$tag" --genus Salmonella --outdir "$tag"_prokka; done